DULink www.globaldialog.com/~kornkven/

 KOSOVO - THE POISONED PRIZE? (部分カット)

-Nikola Bozinovic is a student leader from Nis, 240km from Belgrade, who has
+Nikola Bozinovic is a student leader from Nis, 240km from Belgrade,

 consistently opposed the Milosovic regime.
 He claims to have reliable